 By this point in the program, the students have had many opportunities to practice their presentation skills and answering questions, including the research exam in the beginning of the second year and the graduate-student journal club.

-Upon passing the GBO, the student forms his/her thesis committee consisting of the adviser and two other faculty members.
+Upon passing the GBO, the student forms his/her thesis committee consisting of three faculty members in the Dept. of Physics and Astronomy (PHA).
+At least two should be tenure track faculty with primary appointments in PHA.
+An external advisor may be added as the fourth member of the committee.
 These committees function as extended advisory bodies, so that students have the opportunity to discuss their progress and problems with several faculty.
 They also conduct a formal annual review of each student’s progress.

 The thesis committee is an excellent avenue for students to get input from the faculty on their advance toward their degrees, to get broader access to faculty, and to resolve any difficulties that may arise during the completion of the thesis research.